FishinNorocean/cpws/README.md

 ## To run:

-Just launch your terminal and chage the directory towards this folder.
+Just launch your terminal and change the directory towards this folder.

 Edit the key variables in `set_up.py`, especially change the data directory.
  - `data_dir` is the directory where data you want to process has been stored.